iiccsss/iiccsss.github.io/_pages/venue.md

 ## Dinner

-The summer school dinner will take place on Wednesday, September 13, starting at 7 p.m. in El Pecado.
+The summer school dinner will take place on Wednesday, September 13, starting at 7 p.m. in El Pecado (Am Stadtgraben 25, 72070 Tübingen).
 All speakers and participants are cordially invited to join!

 <div class="row">
     <div class="col-lg-7 col-sm-7 m-auto">